qiisziilbash/MicrobList/README.md

 # MicrobList
-This is an open-source website in response to Microsoft taking over Wunderlist
+This is an open-source project in response to Microsoft taking over Wunderlist